jenniferannlove/jenniferannlove/README.md

 - 👋 Hi, I’m @jenniferannlove
 - 👀 I’m interested in ... crypto mining and investing
 - 🌱 I’m currently learning ...
 DAOs and NFTs
-- 💞️ I’m looking to collaborate on ... a website ofr the Helium community
+- 💞️ I’m looking to collaborate on ... a platform to help build out the Helium network
 - 📫 How to reach me ... text me 754-422-3834

 <!---